ImJakubPuchala/WPF-App-For-Checking-Prices/README.md

-A simple application uses the serial port to check prices from the API.
+WPF Prices Checker

-Connecting and testing the serial port is the main task in this application.
+This application, developed using the Windows Presentation Foundation (WPF) framework, specializes in using a serial port to access pricing information via an API.
+Its key functionality includes seamless integration with external APIs to retrieve and display up-to-date pricing data, making it a valuable tool for environments where real-time pricing information is essential.

 <br/>
 <a href="https://github.com/ImJakubPuchala/ASP-NET-CORE-API-For-Shop">API for applications</a>